Fragtality/PilotsDeck/Integrations/QualityWings 787/Readme.md

 - *qwInitGSX*: The "QW_INIT" Function will also intialize GSX (Reset at current Position, Call Jetway/GPU, Open L1 Door).
 Only usable with the GSX_AUTO (from QualityWings2GSX) and QW787_SYNC Scripts running!

 ## QW787_SYNC
 This Script is essential for some Buttons / Displays from the Profiles to show their State / Value.
 On top of that it can do some Automations.
 When used with QualityWings2GSX/GSX_AUTO it is an essential Part of the GSX Integration.
+Look in the [QualityWings2GSX-Repo](https://github.com/Fragtality/QualityWings2GSX) for more Information.<br/>
 The File in this Repository is configured for "PilotsDeck only" Usage - only *syncPilotsDeck* is set.
 The Script uses the Offset-Range 0x5400 to 0x5445 (PMDG CDU0 / Project Magenta).
 If you use these already, you have to edit the Script and the Actions to other Offsets.
 - *syncPilotsDeck*: The essential Setting for these StreamDeck Profiles to display something meaningfull on the MCP (Displays + Buttons) and Baro Actions :wink: